aadarshabastola/dcraft/README.md

-# dCraft: Tusayan White Ware Sherd Classifier
+# dCRAFT: Tusayan White Ware Sherd Classifier

 A specialized Flutter application for archaeological research that uses a ConvNeXt Image Classification Model to identify and classify Tusayan White Ware pottery sherds.